Jyotish547/Portfolio/Proposal.md

 **Prototyping/proof of concept:**

 a.
 Draft the basic layout and structure
 b.
 Create low-fidelity mockups for all pages
 c.
 Identify key interactive elements

 **MVP (Minimum Viable Product):**

 a.
 Develop a functional site with basic interactivity
 b.
 Include at least 3 showcased projects
 c.
 Implement primary navigation and contact information along with a working form to be able to reach out for collaborations, etc.

 **Stretch Goals:**

 a.
 Using a CMS for efficiently adding my portfolio work
 b.
-Adding Client testimonials and feedback (Will request a few testimonials from the clients I worked with before).
+Adding client testimonials and feedback (Will request a few testimonials from the clients I worked with before).